Why do we do research?

 Communicating research is a set of skills that must be learned.

-If you have questions, or ideas for the curriculum, please contact Marlit Hayslett at 434-243-5561 or email@example.com.
+If you have questions, or ideas for special topics, please contact Marlit Hayslett at 434-243-5561 or email@example.com.